 Today, the excitement builds as the Redlands 360 community is currently offering homesites in Easter Hill and Canyon Rim 360 neighborhoods of the development.
 Upon entering the Easter Hill development you’ll immediately understand how the name Redlands 360 came about.
 The 360-degree views of everything the Grand Valley has to offer are on full display.

-As a REALTOR® with The Christi Reece Group, I’ve had the pleasure of assisting a relocation client through the Goetzmann Homes build process in Easter Hill.
+I’ve had the pleasure of assisting a relocation client through the Goetzmann Homes build process in Easter Hill.
 They found me because of this website!
 We met with the builder team when a spec home was just starting.
 My clients have been able to customize some of the finishes and modify the floor plan to fit their lifestyle.
 It’s been a wonderful experience working with a builder that has the experience and vision like Goetzmann Homes.
 The team, along with the builder, Phil, are great communicators that understand how to deliver a client experience and a home to be cherished.

 Looking out the Living and Dining Room windows